 Maryville picked up 22 yards on its next two plays before a false start and Baker's first interception, caused by his arm getting hit, gave Smithville the ball back.
 Safety Jonathan Cochrane made the pick and returned it to the 43.

-	The Warriors cracked Maryville territory for the first time, but the Hounds stuffed two short yardage running plays to regain possession.
+Page 4 of 4 - The Warriors cracked Maryville territory for the first time, but the Hounds stuffed two short yardage running plays to regain possession.

 Maryville went briskly down the field and scored on a 9-yard run by Stiens to go up 20-0 with 1:55 left in the first half.

 Smithville punted on its next possession and a delay of game penalty on fourth and one forced them to do so again in the second quarter.
 McMahon powered Maryville's next drive with a 26-yard broken-tackle laced reception and a 4-yard scoring run to make it 27-0 with 5:25 left in the half.

 Maryville's final first half possession ended with Baker's second interception.
 This came on a third and 20 deep ball with less than 10 seconds left in the half, so no harm done.